Outsized gains for utilities stocks may be short-lived

-NEW YORK Sharp gains in U.S. utilities stocks have driven the safe-haven group to expensive levels, leaving doubts about how far the rally can go as equity investors look elsewhere for returns.
+NEW YORK (Reuters) - Sharp gains in U.S. utilities stocks have driven the safe-haven group to expensive levels, leaving doubts about how far the rally can go as equity investors look elsewhere for returns.

 Utility stocks, with hefty dividends, are among the sectors considered "bond proxies" and have benefited from declines in longer-dated Treasury yields this year.